CTemplar/checksum-scripts/README.md

-This is an attempt to calculate the SHA-256 hash of the CTemplar webapp using minimal dependencies.
+This is an attempt to calculate the SHA-256 hash of the CTemplar web app using minimal dependencies.

 The scripts will automatically grab the files, calculate the hashes and show them to the user.